 Your financial wellness is our top priority.
 Wallet makes it easier to understand your finances and see how your money is working for you.
 Wallet uses MFA and is backed by some of the industry’s top monitoring systems, so you can also trust that we’re doing our best to protect your financial information from prying eyes.

 To learn more about Wallet, visit our website or talk with a Money Coach about how to get started.
 Call 888-724-2326 today.

 We know that there is still a gender pay gap for women, so what does this mean for your Social Security payouts?

 Making the Most of Extra Cash Whether planned or unexpected, a financial windfall take many different forms: an inheritance, proceeds from a sale, stock options, or even winning the lottery!
 Maybe you just received your bonus or news of a pending salary increase?
 With a little planning, you may be able to keep more of […]

 A home should be a fun place for your family – not a burden on your finances.
 If you’re considering homeownership, you may be surprised by the extra costs that pop up during the purchase process.
 We’ve got some tips and insight that will give you a better idea of what to expect financially.
 First […]

-Millions of teenagers are tossing their school books and celebrating the long awaited summer break.
-Before your kids run out the door, share a couple tips on how to protect their adventures from identity theft.
-Tip #1: Protect Your Debit/Credit Card With all the extra daylight and warm summer nights, your teenagers will have no […]
+Millions of teenagers are tossing their school books and celebrating the long-awaited summer break.
+Before your kids run out the door, consider sharing a couple of tips on how they might protect their adventures from identity theft.
+Tip #1: Protect Your Debit/Credit Card With all the extra daylight and warm summer nights, your teenagers will […]